phantomSnayk/teacher-portal/README.md

 Once logged in, you can manage the students accordingly.

+Please create the following tables in MySQL database: teachers and student_details.
-Please use the username and password combination below for testing purposes:
+Alse you can use the username and password combination below for testing purposes:

 username: teachersubham
 password: school123